|Typically Open:||Year Round|

 Traveling over a great distance and deep into the heart of desert and canyon country, a sense of freedom is the feeling you get when on the Lockhart Basin offroad trail just outside of Moab, Utah.
 It is remote and far from the traffic jam you experience on many of the other popular trails in the area.
 This route is often used to avoid pavement when going from the Moab area to the Canyonlands Needles District.
 Along the way, you witness the fortress-like walls of Hatch Point to one side of you, and the intricate and humbling canyon benches that were formed over time by the mighty Colorado River to the other.
 The trail is great for a long day or can be combined with other trails for a multi-day overland trip for capable rigs.

-Turn southeast/left onto the area just slightly rising above the wash.
+Turn left (southeast) onto the area just slightly rising above the wash.
 This is very easy to miss.

-Where the trail has a slick rock area, turn east/left and uphill.
+Where the trail has a slickrock area, turn left (east) and uphill.
 This turn is very easy to miss but you will quickly know if you missed it when the wash dead-ends into an impassable area.

 Follow up the well-defined hill.
 In the past, this hill was notoriously off-camber, but not at the time of writing this guide.